DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 ### Folder Setup

 First, you need to unzip the archives `benchmarks_HTs_ASAP7.zip` and `data_skeleton.zip`.
-Once done, the root folder structures should look like this (only partially shown here, till level 4):
+Once done, the root folder structures should look like this (only partially shown here):
 ```
 	benchmarks
 	└── _release